Oxford History Summer Schools for Teens (Ages 13–18) | 2026

 History (18-24 years old) Oxford Summer Courses History, Humanities, Social Sciences Oxford 6995 The History summer school at Oxford Summer Courses, designed for 18-24 years old students, provides tutorials and is priced from £6,995.
 View

-Economic History: The Great Divergence, Convergence, and Beyond Lady Margaret Hall Economics, Humanities, History, Social Sciences Oxford 3 Weeks 4060 What are the causes of the vast differences in wealth between nations?
+Economic History: The Great Divergence, Convergence, and Beyond Lady Margaret Hall University of Oxford Economics, Humanities, History, Social Sciences Oxford 3 Weeks 4384 What are the causes of the vast differences in wealth between nations?
 Why have certain societies prospered whilst others still grapple with poverty?
 View

 History (The Oxford Summer Seminar) Oxbridge Academic Programs History, Humanities, Social Sciences Oxford 1 or 2 weeks $3,995 for one session; $7,395 for the combined session This course explores events and issues that have been concealed, little understood, or rarely studied.
 Students are introduced to local secrets, popular conspiracies, the machinations of conniving politicians and governments, and recent historical controversies and disputes.
 View